Poutine, ein beliebtes kanadisches Gericht, kombiniert knusprige Pommes, zarten Käsebruch und würzige Bratensoße.

 - Heat the oil to 180°C (350°F).
 Fry the chips again for 7-10 minutes, or until they are golden brown and crispy.
 Remove from the oil, drain briefly, and season with salt.

-- Pile the hot fries onto a serving plate, top with cheese curds, and pour the warm gravy over everything.
+Pile the hot fries onto a serving plate, top with cheese curds, and pour the hot gravy over everything.
 Serve immediately and enjoy!